rails/rails/guides/source/2_3_release_notes.md

 ### Improved Caching Performance

 Rails now keeps a per-request local cache of read from the remote cache stores, cutting down on unnecessary reads and leading to better site performance.
-While this work was originally limited to `MemCacheStore`, it is available to any remote store than implements the required methods.
+While this work was originally limited to `MemCacheStore`, it is available to any remote store that implements the required methods.

 * Lead Contributor: [Nahum Wild](http://www.motionstandingstill.com/)